corysimmons/postcss-ant/README.md

 ### bump(*`calc`-friendly formula*)

-`bump()` is useful when the returned `calc` formula is a little bit off.
-You can feed it any calc-friendly formula (sorry, you can't nest `sizes()/pluck()` within it), and it will append the formula to the end of the original formula.
+`bump()` is useful when the returned `calc` formula is a little bit off (usually by parts of the gutter).
+You can feed it any calc-friendly formula (sorry, you can't nest `sizes(), pluck(), etc.` within it), and it will append the formula to the end of the original formula.

+This can be a subtraction to the formula as well (e.g. `bump(-15px)`).

-This is particularly helpful when offsetting, or source ordering, elements but can be used to help nudge your way to many solutions.
+This is particularly helpful when offsetting or source ordering elements. `bump()` can be used to help nudge your way to many solutions.

 ```html
 <div class="grid">